Find out how and where to trade options and why options trading takes market guesswork to a totally different level.

 If you own a call, you want the stock price to go up.
 Using the prices as of the close of the first week in February, GameStop’s last traded stock price last Friday was US$63.77.
 A call option on GameStop with a strike price of US$80 per share (about 25% above the last price of US$63.77) expiring on 26 February 2021 cost US$17.31 last Friday.

-If GameStop’s stock price increases beyond the strike price plus the premium you had paid (and any other costs) at any time before the expiry, you’ll make a profit when you exercise the right to buy the stock at US$80 and then immediately selling the stock at the higher, prevailing market price.
+If GameStop’s stock price increases beyond the strike price plus the premium you had paid (and any other costs) at any time before the expiry, you’ll make a profit when you exercise the right to buy the stock at US$80 and then immediately sell the stock at the higher, prevailing market price.

 In this case, assuming no broking charges or taxes, this breakeven price is US$97.31, which is a massive 52.6% from the last stock price close of US$63.77.
 Put another way, GameStop’s price needs to increase by 52.6% before you break even on your bet that the stock price would increase at least 25% (which is how much the strike price is higher than the last traded price).